NCAR/wrf_hydro_nwm_public/trunk/NDHMS/Routing/Reservoirs/Persistence_Level_Pool_Hybrid_Module_README.md

 ### General Purpose and Functionality

 The purpose of this module is to persist observed reservoir discharges in order to improve the accuracy of discharge predictions.
-This module simultaneously runs the Level Pool Module to calculate a release at each timestep.
+This module simultaneously runs the Level Pool module to calculate a release at each timestep.

 The observed discharge and the calculated level pool release are each multiplied by a fractional weight and then summed to give a final calculated release.
 The fractional weights are determined by the length of model time between the observed discharge and the current release calculation.
-For example, if a release is calculated 12 hours in model time after an observation is read, then a weight of 1.0 might be applied to this observed discharge, and a corresponding weight of 0.0 would be a applied to the level pool calculated release.
+For example, if a release is calculated 12 hours in model time after an observation is read, then a weight of 1.0 might be applied to this observed discharge, and a corresponding weight of 0.0 would be applied to the level pool calculated release.
 The resulting summed release would be the same as the observed discharge.
 If a release is calculated 5 days in model time after an observation is read, then a weight of 0.2 might be applied to the observed discharge, and a corresponding weight of 0.8 would be applied to the level pool calculated release.
 These weighted values would then be summed to give a final release.
 If observations are missing or are not good quality for a given time window, then